-The Self Review is confidential to the unit that produced it and the Review Panel although it is expected that the unit will provide the PVC/Director (and Dean if appropriate) with a copy of the Self Review at the time of submission.
-Neither QAU nor the Review Panel will share this information with others without prior permission from the unit who produced it.
+The Self Review is confidential to the Department who produced it and the Review Panel although it is expected that the Department will provide the PVC (and Dean if appropriate) with a copy of the Self Review at the time of submission.
+Neither QAU nor the Review Panel will share this information with others without prior permission from the Department who produced it.